 Families Australia’s first Reconciliation Action Plan (RAP) which covered the period 2012-15 was developed in consultation with a Board sub-committee, including the Board nominee for SNAICC – Voice for our Children.

-Families Australia’s second RAP to cover the period 2015-18 is currently under preparation.
+Families Australia’s second RAP to cover the period 2015-18 can be viewed here.